 Use your creative mind and create a special deal that compliments your goals.

-Take advantage of this special time of year when people are excited to purchase gifts for their friends and family.
+Take advantage of this special time when people are excited to purchase gifts for their friends and family.

-Below is a list of Holiday events you might want to consider for your holiday marketing plan.
+Below is a list of Holiday events you might consider for your holiday marketing plan.

 - Halloween – October 31st.

 - Cyber Monday – November 28th.

 - Giving Tuesday – November 29th.